Doctor of Philosophy in Christian Studies

 • Transcription from the educational institution or institutions that conferred any required degrees should be submitted to the Admissions Office.
 Contact the registrar or academic records office of your previous institution(s).
 They may e-mail the transcripts (directly or via 3rd party such as Parchment) to admissions@sbts.edu or mail copies to our physical address.
 Transcripts must come directly from schools either electronically or in sealed/unopened envelopes.

 • A graduate level research paper in the same field to which the applicant is applying must be submitted along with the application.
+The paper should be 12-20 pages in length.
 You may upload this research paper directly onto the application.

 Application Deadlines